 - Add the self-rising flour, grated Parmesan, chopped chives, seasoned salt, garlic powder, cumin, black pepper and cayenne.
 Mix well.

-- Heat 1 Tbsp vegetable oil and a 1 Tbsp butter in a non-stick skillet.
+- Heat 1 tablespoon vegetable oil and a 1 tablespoon butter in a non-stick skillet.

-- Using a Tbsp or a 2 oz ice cream scoop to divide the mixture.
+- Using a tablespoon or a 2 oz ice cream scoop to divide the mixture.
 Sprinkle with panko then, drop the mixture into the pan.
 Repeat sprinkling top side with panko before turning.

 - Fry in batches over medium-high, cooking until browned and cooked through.
 Around 3 minutes on each side.